 For buildings not already eligible for the 30% "basis boost" by virtue of being located in a QCT or DDA, up to 130% of the eligible basis of a New Construction building or the Rehabilitation portion of an existing building may be considered in Awarding Housing Credits if MBOH determines that an increase in Housing Credits is necessary to achieve the Project's feasibility.
 MBOH staff may recommend an Award of Housing Credits, and the MBOH Board, at the time it considers authorizing Reservations of Housing Credits, may Award Credits for such buildings based upon a basis boost of up to 30%.
 Applications for Projects not located in a DDA or QCT may be submitted with requested Housing Credits calculated at up to 130% of eligible basis.
 The explanation, justification and supporting documentation must specify and explain in detail the applicable considerations supporting the need for the requested basis boost (i.e., any of items a through e, below) and provide a detailed justification for the requested basis boost.
-The justification must explain why the Project would not be feasible without the basis boost.
-In addition to the explanation and justification, MBOH may consider the following factors in determining whether Housing Credits will be awarded based upon the discretionary basis boost:
+In addition to the explanation and justification, MBOH may consider any one of the following factors in determining whether Housing Credits will be awarded based upon the discretionary basis boost:

 - a.
-Qualification of the Application for as athe Small Rural Project set aside; - b.
-Qualification of the building location for Rural Development funding; - Targeting of more than 75% of Project units to 50% or below area median income level; - d.
+Qualification of the Application as a Small Rural Project; - b.
+Qualification of the building location for Rural Development funding; - c.
+Targeting of more than 75% of Project units to 50% or below area median income level; - d.
 The Project includes historical preservation, Preservation or replacement of existing affordable housing; or - e.
-The Project is located within a community where unusual market conditions produce higher than normal labor and material costs, unusually high land cost and/or rent and income limits which are too low to support the cash flows required by the Project's financial structure.
+MBOH staff recommendation based upon need for purposes of financial feasibility.

-The MBOH discretionary basis boost does not apply to non-competitive 4% Credits.
+The MBOH discretionary basis boost does not apply to non-competitive 4% Credits, except as permitted by federal law.

-L. Non-Housing Amenities
+N. Non-Housing Amenities

 Swimming pools, tennis courts, golf courses, and other similar amenities will not be funded by Housing Credits.
 Proposed Projects may include such amenities only if the amenities are funded by sources other than Housing Credits.
-Subject to the requirements of this QAP, garages or car ports may be funded by Housing Credits considering Montana's extreme winter weather
+Subject to the requirements of this QAP, garages or car ports may be funded by Housing Credits considering Montana's extreme winter weather.

-M. Accountant and Owner Certification
+O. Accountant and Owner Certification